canvasxyz/canvas/docs/index.md

 Running on localhost:8000...
 ```

+The database is translated to SQLite, IndexedDB, or Postgres
+depending on where the application is running.

-Every application runs on top of a Git-like distributed log.
+Each application and its database timestamps its actions on a
-Users' actions are applied wherever the local instance of the
+Git-like distributed log.
+Users' actions are applied to the
-application is running (in the browser, or on a server).
+local copy of the application, and application instances sync
+with each other, server-to-server or server-to-browser. [^1]

+[^1]: For example, if we both ran the same open-source application
+backed by Canvas on different servers, our applications would sync
+with each other.

-The framework handles reconciliation, to guarantee that actions
+We also handle reconciliation, to guarantee that actions
-execute exactly the same, whenever or wherever they're received.
+execute exactly the same, whenever or wherever they're received. [^2]

-It also handles sync if you provide a WebSocket or libp2p address:
+[^2]: We do this by time-shifting actions, so they always read
+from the database as if they were running at the time they were created.
+This uses an *eventually-consistent memory* implementation inside
+the database.

 ```ts
 import { useCanvas } from "@canvas-js/hooks"